benhall92/Blank-WordPress-Theme/readme.txt

 Tags: blog, two-columns, left-sidebar, custom-background, custom-colors, custom-header, custom-logo, custom-menu, editor-style, featured-images, microformats, post-formats, sticky-post

 == Description ==

-This is a Blank WordPress Theme that has been developed to allow users to quickly develope a theme.
+This is a Blank WordPress Theme that has been developed to allow users to quickly develop a theme without having to create everything from scratch.

 This theme only has the bare minimum required to make a theme.

+Some Markup Schema examples have been added to help your themes SEO abilities.

 To help users we have also included the code for a functioning WordPress menu.
 This menu is responsive across Desktop and Mobile Devices.

 This theme utilises my Core CSS framework.

 * Mobile-first, Responsive Layout